jobeastwood/gesrtp-py/README.md

 #### ✅ Complete and Tested on Real Hardware

-All core modules have been implemented, tested, and verified on a live GE RX3i PLC:
+All core modules have been implemented, tested, and verified on a live Emerson RX3i PLC:

 - **`protocol.py`** - All service codes, segment selectors, and constants
 - **`exceptions.py`** - Complete exception hierarchy